-Unless specifically stated otherwise, the General Rules of the University and the faculty, which apply to Postgraduate Diplomas, apply to the Postgraduate Diploma in Business Administration.
+Unless specifically stated otherwise, the General Rules and the Faculty Rules, which apply to Postgraduate Diplomas, apply to the Postgraduate Diploma in Business Administration.
 The General Rules apply to this qualification with the necessary changes.
 Information, rules and regulations may be changed each year if necessary.

-This programme will not be offered in any academic year if, in the sole discretion of the University of the Free State, a sufficient number of enrolments cannot be secured to render the programme sustainable.
+This programme will not be offered in any academic year if, in the sole discretion of the UFS, a sufficient number of enrolments cannot be secured to render the programme sustainable.

-Note that the total minimum credits required to obtain this programme leading to the qualification is 120.
+Note that the total minimum credits required to obtain this programme is 120.